PlanterApp/planter_blog/content/posts/heat-pads.md

 ### Keeping the seed tray at the right temperature

 Most heating mats don’t have an adjustable thermostat, so it’s hard to get the soil to the right temperature.
-And even if the heating pad works for one gardener, it might not work for you.
+And even if the heating mat works for one gardener, it might not work for you.
 This is because soil temperature can vary depending on a variety of factors:

 - Wattage of the heating matt
 - Amount of soil